Puli Temperament: What's Good About 'Em, What's Bad About 'Em

 The acrobatic Puli has been likened to a bouncing spring.
-Happy and playful well into his teens, with boundless energy and insatiable curiosity, he bustles about with light-footed agility, checking out every new sight and sound and expressing his opinion about it.
+Typically he remains lively and playful well into his teens.
+With boundless energy and insatiable curiosity, he bustles about with light-footed agility, checking out every new sight and sound – and expressing his opinion about it.

-The Puli is sturdy and durable, a superb athlete with quick reflexes who can turn on a dime and clear a six-foot fence from a standstill.
+The Puli is a sturdy herding breed, a superb athlete with quick reflexes.
+He can turn on a dime and clear a six-foot fence from a standstill.

-With his keen eyesight, acute hearing, and suspicion of strangers, he is serious about his responsibility as a watchdog.
-He will rush up to a stranger to take his measure and is willing to back up his loud warning bark if necessary.
-Extensive socialization is required to keep him from becoming too sharp.
+With his keen eyesight, acute hearing, and suspicion of strangers, the Puli is serious about his responsibility as a watchdog.
+He will rush up to a stranger to take his measure and is willing to back up his loud warning bark with a bite.
+Since dogs are not the best judges of a person's true intentions, you could end up in legal (and financial) hot water if your Puli bites someone.
+Extensive socialization is required to keep a Puli from becoming too sharp.

-Some Pulis are playful with other dogs, while others are dominant, bossy, and territorial.
+Some Pulis are playful with other dogs, while other Pulis are dominant, bossy, and territorial.
 His high prey drive will send him in rollicking pursuit of small creatures that run.

-One of the smartest of all breeds, supremely self-confident and self-possessed, the Puli is also one of the most demanding and manipulative, with (as one breeder puts it) "a capacity for causing mischief that is truly awesome."
+One of the smartest of all breeds, supremely self-confident, the Puli is also one of the most demanding and manipulative.
+As one breeder puts it, the Puli has "a capacity for causing mischief that is truly awesome."

+This breed is for experienced owners who know how to lead a strong-willed dog.
 The Puli has an "in your face" personality and is accustomed to making his own decisions.
 He will continue to do so unless you take control with firm leadership and consistent rules.
-Positive training methods and fair handling are musts, for the proud, sensitive Puli won't tolerate harshness or teasing.
+Yet he is also proud and sensitive and won't tolerate harsh handling.

 If you want a dog who...